yogeshpathade/tibcobw6-mqtt-connector/README.md

 Please note that the MQTT plugin uses eclipse paho 1.0.2 java client library and it is only tested on the mosquitto MQTT broker.

-The plugin is not completely tested and lacks some support of error handling.
+The plugin is not completely tested and lacks some support of error handling and SSL connection.
+I am planning to finish these changes soon.

 The online help document, installer and the update site is still in works.
 I will add more details soon.